zoedsy/awesome-science-agents/README.md

 # Awesome-Science-Agents

 This repository compiles a list of papers/tools related to agents in AI for Science field.
 We’re continually improving and expanding this collection.
-If you find relevant papers or tools that should be included, please feel free to open an issue or email me at shiyid@cs.cmu.edu
+If you find relevant papers or tools that should be included, please feel free to open an issue or email me at zoedusy123@gmail.com

 ## Science General